Private water supplies

 Investigation and action in event of a water failure

-Any sample that fails to meet the drinking water standards laid out in the Private Water Supply Regulations 2016 will result in the supply being investigated by the council to find the reason for the failure.
+Any sample that fails to meet the drinking water standards laid out in the Private Water Supply Regulations 2016 (as amended) will result in the supply being investigated by the council to find the reason for the failure.

 If you are concerned about potential contamination of your supply contact us or your water provider for advice.